-Following the news, you are quite likely awed by the boost in cryptocurrency, especially Bitcoin has made the (financial) headlines.
+Following the news, you are quite likely awed by the boost in cryptocurrency, especially since Bitcoin has made the (financial) headlines.
 Founded in 2009, it has risen to levels we have seldom seen before.
 Needless to say, many other cryptocurrencies jumped on the bandwagon and are now catching up with Bitcoin.
 As detailed in the Global Cryptocurrency Benchmarking Study 2017 of the University of Cambridge, other cryptocurrencies have gained many followers and are traded much higher than ever before.
 Cryptojacking is a direct result of cryptocurrencies’ rising popularity.

-As we all know, anything of value is of interest to cybercrooks.
+As we all know, anything of value is of interest to cyber crooks.
 Looking at the spectacular value gain that Bitcoin and the like were able to achieve during 2017, it did not take long for them to focus on ways to benefit from it.
-Bitcoin is already familiar territory for them, since it is their favorite currency to be paid in for ransomware extortion.
+Bitcoin is already familiar territory for them since it is their favorite currency to be paid in for ransomware extortion.
 But they did not want to use it only for payments, they quickly focused on ways to get more cryptocurrency with minimum effort.
 What better way to create a new income stream than by stealing cryptocurrency directly from their owners, end users, and cryptocurrency companies?
 So what did they do?
-They are using their still effective cyberattacks methods (such as phishing and browsing to legitimate websites that were infected) to entice users to download their mining malware through payloads and scripts.
-They also use watering hole attacks and even social media shares on e.g., Facebook messenger to get their hands on their victims’ cryptocurrency.
+They are using their still effective cyber attack methods (such as phishing and browsing legitimate websites that were infected) to entice users to download their mining malware through payloads and scripts.
+They also use watering hole attacks and even social media shares e.g., Facebook messenger, to get their hands on their victims’ cryptocurrency.
 Unfortunately, those attacks are quite successful.
 As usual, social engineering is still the secret sauce for their attack success.

-As 2017 comes to a close, we at Cymulate want to warn all legitimate owners and miners of cryptocurrency worldwide that sadly enough, they are under attack.
+As 2017 comes to a close, we at Cymulate want to warn all legitimate owners and miners of cryptocurrency worldwide that, sadly enough, they are under attack.
 Cybercrooks have branched out to become cryptocurrency hackers who are launching new forms of malware to harvest by hook and by crook the digital tokens that use the processing power on their victims’ computers for their own benefit.
-Their effective attacks are likely to already have affected millions of users.
-It this crime trend continues, many more will be victimized and their illegal gains will total millions of dollars.
-To illustrate, the Slovenian mining marketplace NiceHash was hacked on December 6, 2017 by a professional attackers using sophisticated social engineering.
+Their effective attacks are likely to have already affected millions of users.
+If this crime trend continues, many more will be victimized and their illegal gains will total millions of dollars.
+To illustrate, the Slovenian mining marketplace NiceHash was hacked on December 6, 2017, by professional attackers using sophisticated social engineering.
 Approximately 4,700 bitcoin were stolen with a market value of close to $64M (at December 7, 2017 prices).

 Test the effectiveness of your security controls against possible cyber threats with a 14-day trial of Cymulate’s platform.